 Math-U-See uses a “skill-mastery” approach, requiring students to demonstrate mastery of each topic before moving on.
 The program also builds in systematic review for previously learned concepts.

-There are eight books for elementary grades titled Primer, Alpha, Beta, Gamma, Delta, Epsilon, Zeta, and Pre-Algebra.
+There are eight courses for elementary grades titled Primer, Alpha, Beta, Gamma, Delta, Epsilon, Zeta, and Pre-Algebra.
 The Greek letter designations were chosen particularly to emphasize the order of learning rather than grade level designation.
 Students should move on to the next level once they’ve mastered the content of a book.
 These first eight books are followed by Algebra 1, Geometry, Algebra 2, PreCalculus with Trigonometry, and Calculus.
 Placement tests for the different levels are available free at the Math-U-See website.

-Student workbooks and test booklets are softcover, and the pages are perforated and punched so they can easily be removed, written upon, and placed in binders.
+Student workbooks and test booklets are softcover books, and the pages are perforated and punched so they can easily be removed, written upon, and placed in binders.
 Enrichment exercises have been incorporated into the student workbooks for Primer through Pre-Calculus.
 These optional, additional problems stretch students to higher levels of understanding and application of math concepts covered within the lessons.

 Test booklets for each course have tests to be used at the end of each lesson plus four unit tests and a final exam.
 Neither student workbook pages nor tests are reproducible; you need to purchase books for each student.
 Student workbooks and test booklets are the only consumable items in each course.